The Lever: Awards

 In March 2023, The Lever received an Izzy Award from the Park Center for Independent Media "for outstanding achievement in independent media."
-The award was for a four-part series published in August 2022 by Andrew Perez of The Lever in partnership with ProPublica, titled "Inside The Right's Historic Billion-Dollar Dark Money Transfer".
+The award was for "Inside The Right's Historic Billion-Dollar Dark Money Transfer", a four-part series published in August 2022 by Andrew Perez of The Lever in partnership with ProPublica.

 In March 2024, The Lever received an Honorable Mention in the category "Breaking News-Small Division" in the "2023 Best in Business Awards" from the Society for Advancing Business Editing and Writing.

 In November 2024, The Lever's investigative podcast series Master Plan won two Signal Awards for Best Writing and Best News & Politics Series.
 In May 2025, the podcast series also won the 2025 National Press Club Award, part of the New York Festival Radio Awards.

-In September 2025, The Lever story "Meet the New Kingpin,” by Amos Barshad, was selected to appear in The Year’s Best Sports Writing 2025, a published anthology of the year’s top sports journalism.
+In September 2025, The Lever story "Meet the New Kingpin", by Amos Barshad, was selected to appear in The Year’s Best Sports Writing 2025, a published anthology of the year's top sports journalism.

-In October 2025, The Lever story "Deadly Harvest: The Hidden Costs Of Your Filet-O-Fish," by Lois Parshley, won the top prize in the local/regional category of the National Academies of Sciences, Engineering, and Medicine's Eric and Wendy Schmidt Awards for Excellence in Science Communications.
+In October 2025, Lois Parshley, a former The Lever reporter, won the top prize in the local/regional category of the National Academies of Sciences, Engineering, and Medicine's Eric and Wendy Schmidt Awards for Excellence in Science Communications.